Skip to content

 layout=None

-One approach to organize the dashboard's layout involves integrating empty spaces.
-This can be achieved by specifying -1 within your grid layout.
+One approach to organize the dashboard's layout involves integrating empty sections by specifying -1 within the grid layout.

 Example